dvntaudio/cuckoo-tools/README.md

 Setup Cuckoo
 ============

 I use this script on Debian 8.3.
 I used the [mini.iso](http://ftp.se.debian.org/debian/dists/jessie/main/installer-amd64/current/images/netboot/mini.iso) and the first thing to do is to install sudo.
+The installation assumes that the username is _cuckoo_.

     su -
     apt-get install -y sudo
     usermod -a -G sudo cuckoo

+You have to logout for the changes of group membership to take effect.

 This is a good time to shutdown the image and take a snapshot if anything breaks during the installation of [Cuckoo](https://cuckoosandbox.org/).